larry0x/abstract-account/README.md

 - In `before_tx`, the SCA is provided with details of the tx and signing credentials.
 It can do signature verification here, and of course anything else it's programmed to do.

-- In `after_tx`, the SCA is informed of whether the tx has been successful or not.
-It can then take any action it's programmed to.
+- The `after_tx` method is called only if both `before_tx` and ALL messages were executed successfully.
+Here it can then take any action it's programmed to.
 For example, if the tx includes a trade on a DEX, it can check the slippage, and reject the tx (by throwing an error) if it's above a preset threshold.

 To illustrate this in a graph: